v0lta/Fourier-Motion-Estimation-and-Segment-Transformation/readme.md

 I would like to thank Hafez Farazi for helping me debug the log-polar transformation pytorch code.

 To reproduce results from the paper run 'train_reg_gru.py'.

+The code in the repositiry has been developed using pytorch version 1.4.0 on Nvidia Titan Xp cards.